vlasaan1/Web-Design-website/README.md

-This project was a class assignment in a popular Web Design course at Nanyang Technological University in Singapore.
+This project was a class assignment in a Web Design course at Nanyang Technological University in Singapore.
 The assignment required students to build a small, responsive website to demonstrate foundational skills in HTML and CSS, covering key concepts such as:

     Semantic HTML structure